Typhoon Club

 Typhoon Club is a monthly children's magazine published by Cyclone Publishing Ltd in Hong Kong.
 It was launched in 2002 and is designed to encourage local primary and secondary students to enjoy their reading of English.
 Much of its content is localised to Hong Kong and Asia, but it includes international content, too.
 Typhoon Club is used in many classrooms in Hong Kong as an alternative teaching tool.
 Over 180 issues have been published since its launch and there are over 1,200 features included within the magazine's back catalogue.
 Typhoon Club became an online magazine in October 2021.

+History

+The Typhoon Club magazine was established in Hong Kong in October 2002 by Mark Cowley and published by AsiaProMarketing.
+Cowley's five-year-old son and seven-year-old daughter assisted him shaping the articles in the magazine's inaugural issue.
+In its first two weeks, 1,000 people had subscribed to the magazine.
+Published monthly, Typhoon Club is aimed at children between the ages of seven and 14 and students who are generally in the school years Primary Four to Form Two.
+The magazine's articles are published in Chinese and English.